What Landlords Should Know About Virginia Security Deposit Laws

 What happens if a landlord fails to return the deposit to the tenant?

-Failure to return all or a portion of the tenant’s deposit within the stipulated time may attract some penalties.
-Some penalties include forfeiting the right to withhold any amount and/or meeting the costs of attorney fees and the lawsuit.
+Failure to return all or a portion of the tenant's deposit within the stipulated time may attract some penalties.
+Some penalties include forfeiting the right to withhold any amount and meeting the costs of attorney fees and the lawsuit.

 1. Return part or all of the deposit back to the tenant.